Hairein/GameOff2018_MKS_Entry/README.md

  In barricade placement mode, the barricade is built at click location if
  resources are sufficient
  MIDDLE - Pan the map
- RIGHT - Set navigation target for selected units.
+ RIGHT - Set navigation target for selected units

 KEY COMMANDS
 ------------